 How do you know your level of business readiness and where you are on this model?
 Just as we advise avoiding “random acts of marketing”, we also advise avoiding random acts of technology adoption.

-Let’s talk about the initial gates you’ll need to move through for a successful AI deployment.
-There are three major challenges relating to readying your business for a successful AI tool adoption.
+Let’s talk about the initial gates you’ll need to move from AI ready to a successful AI deployment.
+There are three major challenges relating to readying organizations for successful AI tool adoption.

 Challenge # 1: Information Inequality

 Your first challenge is to cut through the noise to understand the current state of AI tools.
 AI is getting massive market visibility, thanks to major spending by tech giants (like Google and Microsoft).
-AI is certainly the hot story of the day, but that doesn’t mean that everyone is on the same page.
+AI is certainly the hot story of the day, but that doesn’t mean that everyone has AI literacy.

 This is a challenge we call “information inequality.”
 Technology vendors have thousands of people who are knowledgeable on technology in general and especially their products, and they are investing hundreds of millions of dollars selling and promoting AI tools.